lisdude/toaststunt/docs/README.md

     - Allow handling of SIGUSR signals in the database with `#0:handle_signal()`

 ## Build Instructions

+### **Docker**
+A Docker image based on Ubuntu 20 is provided.
+You must init git submodules because the image will build argon2 from the provided sources (see below).

 ### **Debian/Ubuntu**
 ```bash
 apt install build-essential bison gperf cmake libsqlite3-dev libaspell-dev libpcre3-dev nettle-dev g++ libcurl4-openssl-dev